-ICO stands for Initial Coin Offering, Which is a important concept for any Bitcoin futures traders.
-It’s much like an IPO (Initial Public Offering), this is an opportunity to invest in a new company in the hopes of generating some future profit.
+ICO stands for Initial Coin Offering, Which is an important concept for any Bitcoin futures traders.
+Much like an IPO (Initial Public Offering), this is an opportunity to invest in a new company in the hopes of generating some future profit.
 However, unlike an IPO, you are not actually receiving any shares of a company when you participate in an ICO.

 Pros and Cons

 To better understand the concept of an ICO, let’s consider the following example.
 You are a new entrepreneur that comes up with an improvement that no other cryptocurrency currently has.
 You want to implement your idea, but require the funds to do so.
 Rather than looking for venture capitalists or borrowing funds from a bank, you can ask enthusiastic people such as Bitcoin futures traders or other crypto fans to give you money.
 In exchange, you give them some tokens or coins of your new cryptocurrency.
 If the project becomes popular, you still own 100% of it, but the people that received those coins will also benefit from the rising value.

 The best aspect of this approach is that it is easy to start, anyone can participate, and there are hardly any restrictive regulations.
 However, this last point is also perhaps the biggest drawback.
 The history of ICOs is unfortunately plagued by multiple scams.
 Once a company receives your money, there is no guarantee that they will actually follow through with their promises.
 In fact, they may simply disappear the very next day.
 This is why it is very important to dedicate the right amount of research and due diligence before participating in such projects.